-I am passionate about discipline-crossing teaching and am Fellow of the Higher Education Academy.
+I am passionate about discipline-crossing teaching and am a Fellow of the Higher Education Academy.
 I have taught in areas as diverse as pharmacology, physiology and the health humanities, including illness life writing and science communication.
 Most recently, I taught Communicating Science in the Department of Physics at the University of Warwick and, with the Institute for Advanced Teaching and Learning, developed and led a discipline-crossing module on Science in Context.
 I am currently not teaching as I work full-time on a UKRI Future Leaders Fellowship.

 Expertise and public engagement

-I work with local charities (The Pam Britton Trust for Dementia and One Westminster) and national charities (Age UK, The Centre for Policy on Ageing and the Centre for Ageing Better) to disseminate findings and to involve older people in developing policy change for the ageing population.
+I work with local and national charities and other third-sector organisations to disseminate findings, identify avenues for novel research on ageing, and involve older people in developing policy change for the ageing population.

 The Diseased Brain and the Failing Mind.
 Dementia in Science, Medicine and Literature of the Long Twentieth Century (Bloomsbury, 2020); open access thanks to Wellcome Trust funding.

 The Poetics and Politics of Alzheimer’s Disease Life-Writing (Palgrave, 2017); open access thanks to Wellcome Trust funding.

-‘Terry Pratchett’s Living with Alzheimer’s as a case study of late-life creativity’.
-In: David Amigoni and Gordon McMullan (eds.), Creativity in Later Life: Beyond Late Style (Routledge, 2019), 198-207.
+‘Terry Pratchett’s Living with Alzheimer’s as a case study of late-life creativity’, in : David Amigoni and Gordon McMullan (eds.), Creativity in Later Life: Beyond Late Style (Routledge, 2019), 198-207.

-‘Alzheimer’s disease metaphors as mirror and lens to the stigma of dementia’.
-Literature and Medicine 35 (2017): 71-97; open access thanks to Wellcome Trust funding.
+‘Alzheimer’s disease metaphors as mirror and lens to the stigma of dementia’, Literature and Medicine 35 (2017): 71-97; open access thanks to Wellcome Trust funding.

-‘Deliver us from evil: carer burden in Alzheimer’s disease’.
-Medical Humanities 36 (2010): 101-107.
+‘Deliver us from evil: carer burden in Alzheimer’s disease’, Medical Humanities 36 (2010): 101-107.